Assessing Your Severance Package

 Every employee who is terminated in Canada is entitled to minimum notice and severance.
 While the amounts differ in each province, they generally depend on your length of service and the size of your employer’s payroll.
 The only reason why you could get fired without notice and severance is a for-cause dismissal with proof of willful misconduct.
 And when this happens, your employer’s case better be locked down airtight because the law imposes a very high burden of proof on them.

-Seek legal advice if this has occured to you.
+Seek legal advice if this has occurred to you.
 The law is on your side.

 Contract Workers & Severance